What's my plan?

 To set agent wrap-up time

-- On the Talk page, click the Lines tab.
+2. On the Settings page, click the Lines tab.

 The agent now becomes available for new calls once the time you configured elapses.